solaris0141/CTF-Writeup/rENTASCTF2024/README.md

 rENTAS CTF 2024
 =====

-This CTF was really interesting with very unique challenges and I was only able to solve 4 crypto challenges.
+This was a local CTF qualifier event hosted in my own country.
+Challenges are really guessy and no clear directions, it relies a lot on being able to 'feel' what the challenge creator wants rather than 'solving' it the usual way.
+For example crypto is meant to be more of a maths oriented and finding ways to bypass the encryptions but this CTF is more of a "guess the cipher" type challenge.

 ---